Overstatement-Net-Equivalent Risk-Limiting Audit: ONEAudit: Auditing using batch subtotals

 The oldest approach to RLAs is batch-level comparison, which involves exporting batch subtotals from the voting system (e.g., for precincts or tabulators), verifying that those batch subtotals yield the reported contest results, drawing some number of batches at random (with equal probability or with probability proportional to an error bound), manually tabulating all the votes in each selected batch, comparing the manual tabulation to the reported batch subtotals, assessing whether the data give sufficiently strong evidence that the reported results are right, and expanding the sample if not \cite{stark08a,stark08d,stark08c,stark09b,higginsEtal11}.

-BLCAs have two primary logistical hurdles: (i)~They require manually tabulating the votes on \emph{every} ballot card in the batches selected for audit; when batches are large, this can be expensive. (ii)~When the batches of cards for which the voting system reports subtotals do not correspond to identifiable physical batches, the audit has to retrieve the cards that comprise the audited reporting batches.
-Those cards may be across any number of physical batches.
-This is common for vote-by-mail (VBM) and vote centers.
+BLCAs have two logistical hurdles: (i)~They require manually tabulating the votes on \emph{every} ballot card in the batches selected for audit. (ii)~When the batches of cards for which the voting system reports subtotals do not correspond to identifiable physical batches (common for vote-by-mail and vote centers), the audit has to find and retrieve every card in the audited reporting batches.
+Those cards may be spread across any number of physical batches, which can also make recounts prohibitively expensive \cite{appel23}.